Logan Ryan: Tampa Bay Buccaneers

-Ryan finished the 2022 season with 37 total tackles (24 solo), three pass deflections, an interception, and a forced fumble in nine games and six starts.
+Ryan finished the 2022 season with 37 combined tackles (24 solo), three pass deflections, an interception, and a forced fumble in nine games and six starts.
+The Buccaneers finished atop the NFC South with an 8–9 record and qualified for the playoffs.
+During the Wild Card Round against the Cowboys, Ryan recorded two tackles in the 31–14 loss.

 San Francisco 49ers

 On December 6, 2023, Ryan signed with the San Francisco 49ers after starting safety Talanoa Hufanga suffered a season-ending torn ACL.